History

 Ambulance saves millions of lives every year, but have you ever wondered when the first ambulance service in the US was started?
 This article helps you understand the history of emergency medical services.

-The hospital services were started several 100 years ago, people commute from their places to hospitals or the location of the medical practitioners by walk or through their own vehicles.
-But the concept of ambulance services started much later.
+Hospital services were started several 100 years ago, people commute from their places to hospitals or the location of the medical practitioners by walking or through their vehicles.
+However, the concept of ambulance services started much later.

 1. ABS Stands for Anti-lock Braking System